S. Claiborne “Clay” Johnston, M.D., Ph.D.

 Since March 2014, Clay Johnston has served as the inaugural dean of Dell Medical School and as vice president for medical affairs at The University of Texas at Austin.
 His vision is to create a new model for academic medicine that accelerates innovation to improve health and reduce inefficiencies in health care.
 That includes building a vital, inclusive health ecosystem to support new and innovative approaches to education, care, research and community impact — all with a focus on measurably improving health in Austin as a model for the nation.
 He is also a neurologist, specializing in stroke care and research.

+In 2019, Johnston was elected to the National Academy of Medicine which recognizes leaders for extraordinary professional achievement and commitment to serving others.
 In 2016, he was named Austinite of the Year by the Greater Austin Chamber of Commerce for his leadership in transforming health and health care in Austin.

 Previously, Johnston was associate vice chancellor for research at the University of California, San Francisco.
 He also directed the Clinical and Translational Science Institute and founded the UCSF Center for Healthcare Value to engage faculty and trainees in improving the quality of care while also lowering costs.

 He is a graduate of Amherst College and Harvard Medical School.
 He later received a Ph.D. in epidemiology from the University of California, Berkeley, and was a resident in Neurology at UCSF, where he later trained in Vascular Neurology.
 During his 20 years at UCSF, he rose the academic ranks to professor of Neurology and Epidemiology, and directed the stroke service.